hhzl/Calendars/GeneratingCalendars/YearInMarkDown.md

 The date/time classes used here are the ones which come with the Cuis release.
 No Chalten classes are used (yet).

 ## Script 1
+Calendar for a month.
+Each day on one line.
 ````Smalltalk
 | year month days |
 Transcript clear.